top of page

 Maybe back then, in 1989, people didn't know much about child psychology.
 Or any psychology.
 Maybe they didn't know that kids need their dads.
 Maybe people who grew up with dads didn't realize the important role they played.
 Took it for granted.

 Maybe economic need was more top of mind.
 Providing.
 Or failing to provide for one's family.
 The economic crisis.
 Opportunities in the US.
 Even if it meant separation.
 Maybe he didn't think we would stay here long.
 Maybe he was embarrassed.
-Maybe he didn't want to start over from scratch.
+Maybe he didn't come because he didn't want to start over from scratch, professionally.
 I don't know.
 Maybe he messed up.
 Maybe my mom was right to leave.
 Who knows.

 Maybe when my mom remarried, and this time an American, he thought it was over.
 That I had a new dad he couldn't compete with.
 That I didn't need him.
 Or was better off.
 Or maybe he thought that he had nothing to offer me.